stephenmcgruer/stephenmcgruer.github.io/src/blog/_posts/2014-03-02-the-scotsman-returneth.markdown

 On Thursday evening, jet-lagged though I was, we dropped by a friends house for boardgames and beer (and pizza).
-A lot of fun was had, despite my inability to win either at
+A lot of fun was had, despite my inability to win at either
 <a href="http://boardgamegeek.com/boardgame/14996/ticket-to-ride-europe">Ticket To Ride</a>
 or
 <a href="http://boardgamegeek.com/boardgame/29368/last-night-on-earth-the-zombie-game">Last Night on Earth</a>.
-Being rebellious spirits, it was past midnight before we once more changed the -15 &deg; weather and headed home.
+Being rebellious spirits, it was past midnight before we once more chanced the -15 &deg; weather and headed home.
 Here now jet lag played a helping hand, as despite the late bedtime I was wide awake the next morning for work!